Table Linens

 Check current price on Amazon.

-The Juliska Country Estate Table Runner exists in a different register from the other two picks.
-It’s a premium linen runner with a stonewashed finish designed to coordinate with Juliska’s broader ceramic and linen collection , the kind of piece that makes sense if you’re already invested in that aesthetic.
+The DII Faux-Linen Table Runner exists in a different register from the other two picks.
+It brings relaxed farmhouse texture with reversible double-layer construction and a stonewashed finish that requires no ironing.
 The intentionally relaxed, unpressed look is a design choice, not a quality shortfall.

 Stonewashed linen table runner in a relaxed farmhouse table setting